 You can probably screw in a lightbulb with just one person.
 But there are many behind the scenes that make it possible.
 Between the electric company, the manufacturer of the lightbulb, and the retailer that sells it, you need a lot of people for one simple task.

-This is just one reason why societies are so important.
+This is why societies are important.
 Nobody can realize their full potential without working with others.
 We must rely on other people to become successful.
 In the time of Thomas Paine, that might have meant plowing a field or moving logs.

 Today, we still have to get others help to make even the most basic aspects of life go well.
 And just think of a complex project like a product or a surgery.
 Neither of these can happen without a team of people working together!